fairDataSociety/FIPs/text/0063-graffiti-feed.md

 Bob can download this content, moreover, use the address as a private key that allows him to write a comment in its Graffiti Feed.
 This feed written by the associated private key is fetched by other parties that want to retreive CMI of the content in question.
 Then Bob also sends this content address to Carol and Dave and they also can comment and distribute it further.
 Next time when Alice queries the Graffiti Feed of her content, she will see new comments from unknown users.
+The content address in question also can be advertised in a consensual Graffiti Feed for other unknown parties.

 The process becomes not that effective when Carol writes data outside of the consensual CMI structure (invalid data) to the Graffiti Feed.
 In this case, the application has to ignore that update thereby slowing down the retrieval of valuable content for the other clients.
 This issue can be elaminated by a web3 service that aggregates every well-formed updates, thereby also speeding up the retrieval time for fetching CMI, but that is not the scope of this FIP.

+Eventually, a CMI can be any consensual data such as the content address advertisement or user-based contributions such as commenting as well.
-The preferred CMI record structure holds one or many IAAS identifiers (public key or ethereum address) that only the participants can write possessing its corresponding private key (Personal Storage).
+For the latter, the preferred CMI record structure holds one or many IAAS identifiers (public key or ethereum address) which point to a storage area that only the participants can write possessing its corresponding private key (Personal Storage).
 In other worlds, participants _advertise_ their storage area in particular Graffiti Feeds of content.
 By that, the contributions is user-based that facilitate the aggregation of useful CMI.

-Let's say, Alice did not know about Dave but she obtained his Personal Storage addresses from Graffiti Feeds related to content about cats.
+Let's say, Alice did not know about Dave but she obtained his Personal Storage address from Graffiti Feeds related to content about cats.
-Because she liked his contributions to cat topics, she adds his Personal Storage addresses to her list.
+Because she liked his contributions to cat topics, she adds his Personal Storage address to her list.
 On the other hand, she did not like contributions from Carol so she adds her to the block list.
 The application used by Alice will always try to fetch cats related comments from Personal Storages according to these lists (which can be delegated to the before mentioned service aggregators).